Lameguy64/PSn00bSDK/doc/dev_notes.md

   4. If no valid response is received, assume no controller is connected and reset the port's digital-only flag.

+- The SPU *really* doesn't like 32-bit register writes.
+It is connected to the CPU through a 16-bit bus; 32-bit writes are automatically split into two transactions, however the SPU has a tendency to miss one of them (perhaps due to the bus controller issuing them too quickly).
+This might be why nocash docs claim that writing to the SPU is unstable when in actual fact 16-bit writes seem to be perfectly stable.

-- I haven't worked on `psxspu` but, for those willing to write some code, this is the formula to calculate SPU pitch values for playing musical notes (`^` is the power operator, not xor):
+- This is the formula to calculate SPU pitch values for playing musical notes (`^` is the power operator, not xor):

   ```
   frequency = (ref / 32) * (2 ^ ((note - 9) / 12))
-  spu_pitch = frequency / 44100 * 4096
+  spu_pitch = (frequency * 4096) / 44100

   ref  = frequency the sample should be played at to play a middle A (MIDI note 69)
   note = MIDI note number (usually 0-127, 60 is middle C)